work-pritish/institute-buses-route-app/README.md

 # institute-bus-routes-android-app
 it is an institution bus route web app (android) having ability to show dynamically updated data.
-link to download the full source code ->
+link to download the full source code -> (today it will be uploaded)

+This is the homepage after the splash screen <br>
 <img src="/images/home.png" width="300" height="500">